-Usha Ramakrishnan, Interim Chair
+Usha Ramakrishnan, Chair

-Global health seeks to understand and strives toward equity in health and well-being, both locally and globally.
+The Hubert Department of Global Health (HDGH) seeks to understand and reduce inequities in health and well-being, both locally and globally.
 The MPH in Global Health degree provides students with training to apply global health approaches to domestic and international challenges and opportunities.
-The Hubert Department of Global Health (GH) offers a course of study leading to the Master of Public Health (MPH) degree.
+The Hubert Department of Global Health offers a course of study leading to the Master of Public Health (MPH) degree.
 This program is offered in both a traditional 24-month format and an accelerated, 12-month format.
 For the traditional 24-month format, students have the option to select one of four areas of concentration: infectious diseases, community health development, public health nutrition, or sexual and reproductive health and population studies.
-For the accelerated, 12-month format, students select the accelerated program concentration.
+For the accelerated, 12-month format, students will follow the accelerated concentration curriculum.

 Our students, staff, and faculty work to improve health and health delivery systems in Atlanta and around the world.
-In the 2019-2020 academic year, the student body included students from 17 different countries and 37 states in the United States.
+In the 2021-2022 academic year, the student body included students from 26 different countries and 37 states in the United States.
 Through fieldwork, 43% of our students collaborate with partners globally in 26 countries and 75% of our students collaborate with partners in the United States on global health research, programs, or policies.
 The department is the host of several important fellowship programs that bring mid-career professionals from developing countries to our program.
-We currently host Humphrey, Foege, Fulbright, and King Abdullah Fellows from around the world.
-Among the Rollins School of Public Health's 202 full-time faculty, 50 hold primary appointments in the Hubert Department of Global Health.
-Our primary faculty are complemented by 38 jointly appointed faculty (with other departments at Rollins, Emory School of Medicine, Laney Graduate School, and other schools in the University) and more than 90 adjunct faculty (U.S. Centers for Disease Control and Prevention, World Health Organization, CARE, and others).
-Our faculty have been recognized with numerous national and international teaching, research, and service awards.
+We currently host Humphrey, Foege, and Fulbright, Fellows from around the world.
+Among the Rollins School of Public Health's 202 full- time faculty, 51 hold primary appointments in the Hubert Department of Global Health.
+Our primary faculty are complemented by 40 jointly appointed faculty (with other departments at Rollins, Emory School of Medicine, Laney Graduate School, and other schools in the University) and 100 adjunct faculty (U.S. Centers for Disease Control and Prevention, World Health Organization, CARE, and others).
+Our faculty have been recognized with numerous national and international teaching, research, and service awards